Controlling unfolding in type theory: Introduction

-We propose a novel mechanism for fine-grained control over the unfolding of definitions in dependent type theory.
-We introduce language-level primitives for \emph{controlled unfolding} that are elaborated into a core calculus with \emph{extension types}~\cite{riehl:2017}, a connective first introduced in the context of homotopy type theory.
-We justify our elaboration algorithm by establishing a normalization theorem (and hence the decidability of type checking and injectivity of type constructors) for our core calculus, and we have implemented our system for controlled unfolding in the experimental \cooltt{} proof assistant \cite{cooltt}.
+We propose a mechanism for fine-grained control over the unfolding of definitions in dependent type theory.
+We introduce language-level primitives for \emph{controlled unfolding} that are elaborated into a core calculus with \emph{extension types}, a connective first introduced by \citet{riehl:2017}.
+We justify our elaboration algorithm by establishing a normalization theorem (and hence the decidability of type checking and injectivity of type constructors) for our core calculus, and we have implemented our system for controlled unfolding in the experimental \cooltt{} proof assistant \citep{cooltt}.

 Definitions in our framework are opaque by default, but can be selectively and locally unfolded as if they were transparent.
 Our system is finer-grained and more modular than Agda's \texttt{abstract} blocks: we need not collect all lemmas that unfold a given definition into a single block, making our mechanism better suited to libraries.
-Our primitives have more predictable meaning and performance than Coq's unfolding tactics because they are implemented by straightforward elaboration into the core calculus (via new types and declaration forms); we anticipate that this \emph{type-theoretic} account of controlled unfolding will also provide a clear path toward integrating our ideas with future language features.
+Our primitives have more predictable meaning and performance than Coq's unfolding tactics \footnote{\url{https://github.com/coq/coq/blob/V8.16.0/theories/ssr/ssreflect.v/\#L388}} because they are implemented by straightforward elaboration into a core Martin-L{\"o}f type theory extended with new types and declaration forms.

-Our core calculus is intensional Martin-L\"{o}f type theory extended with proof-irrelevant proposition symbols $p$, dependent products $\brc{p}\,A$ over those propositions, and extension types $\Ext{A}{p}{a}$ whose elements are the elements of $A$ that are definitionally equal to $a$ under the assumption that $p$ is true.
-Extension types are similar to the path types $\prn{\Con{Path}~A~a_0~a_1}$ of cubical type theory \cite{cohen:2017,angiuli:2018,angiuli:2021}, which classify functions out of an abstract interval $\mathbb{I}$ that are definitionally equal to $a_0$ and $a_1$ when evaluated at the interval's respective endpoints $0,1:\mathbb{I}$.
+In particular, we refine earlier approaches to representing definitions within type theory~\citep{milner:1997,harper:2000,dreyer:2003,sterling:modules:2021} in order to more faithfully represent definitions as they are actually used in practice: as neither fully opaque or transparent but instead a mix of the two.
+Drawing inspiration from cubical type theory~\citep{cohen:2017,angiuli:2018,angiuli:2021}, we extend \MLTT{} with proof-irrelevant proposition symbols $p$, dependent products $\brc{p}\,A$ over those propositions, and extension types $\Ext{A}{p}{a}$, the subtype of $A$ consisting of the elements of $A$ that definitionally equal $a$ under the assumption that $p$ is true.
+For readers familiar with cubical type theory, extension types are similar to path types $\prn{\Con{Path}~A~a_0~a_1}$, which classify functions out of an abstract interval $\mathbb{I}$ that are definitionally equal to $a_0$ and $a_1$ when evaluated at the interval's endpoints $0,1:\mathbb{I}$.